Fekerineamar/web-screen/README.md

 ## Features

-  - Working on All Devices, System's (Mac,Linux,Win), Even Mobile!
+  - Working on All Devices, System's (Mac,Linux,Win)
   - No laggy or requiring more resourses, it's is Nodejs!!
   - killing of unresponding processes with specific timeout
   - supporting only text files, & no multiple files!